 Wondering how to fold a menstrual cup?
 This is one of the most common questions we get asked.
-To help you out, we’ve put together a list of 7 folds to try.
+Read on to discover more about menstrual cups and how to fold a menstrual cup in 7 different ways.

 How does a cup work?